How to Unstack Taskbar in Windows 11: Step-by-Step Guide

 Example:

-Google Chrome (3 tabs) 1 Chrome icon 3 separate taskbar buttons
+Google Chrome (3 tabs)1 Chrome icon3 separate taskbar buttons

-File Explorer (2 windows) 1 icon 2 separate buttons
+File Explorer (2 windows)1 icon2 separate buttons

 This makes multitasking easier, especially if you switch between many windows.